worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 And of course, you can also use your site to host a competition right now.

-You can find our repl here:
+You can find code for this tutorial here:

-!!!repl embed
+<iframe height="400px" width="100%" src="https://replit.com/@ritza/challenge-website?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>